Drive Offline Sales with Online Ads: Google Best Practices

 What is the average order size of an offline purchase?

-If you have limited data to inform these assumptions, reach out to your store or local marketing teams and see if they can get you started down the right path.
+If you have limited data to calculate these figures, reach out to your store or local marketing teams.

 Step 2: Use this formula to figure out the offline return from your search ads: